-Use this page as a Monette low-brass and horn reference.
-Start from the player's current mouthpiece and map from there.
+Start with the player's current mouthpiece and map from there.

 Scope: trombone, tuba, and French horn.
 For Bb trumpet, see the trumpet quick reference guide →